tibco-anz/accelerators-smart-transport-v1/README.md

 3).
 Transform

-  - When true, the Json output will contain the transformed entities (currently the transformation structure is hard coded)
+  - When true, the Json output will contain the transformed entities (currently the transformation output structure is hard-coded)
   - When false, the Json output will contain the orginal structure of the entities